 Participating Classrooms and Schools More than 100 classrooms have utilized the GreenSpot for Kids program.
 Is your school next?
 Let us know and we may highlight you on our website!
 Contact GreenSpot@columbus.gov to learn more.

 To become a GreenSpot School like St. Mary German Village, simply choose from a number of commitments your classroom and school can take to go green.
 Once designated a GreenSpot School you will receive a GreenSpot decal and recognition at the GreenSpotLight Awards Ceremony.
-Take the pledge today!
+Take a look at our flyer!

 Events for Your Calendar There are many events that happen each year where you can celebrate being green.
 See below for some of those events.
 If you have an event you’d like listed, please contact GreenSpot@columbus.gov.